hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 <!-- sectionTitle: Rules -->

 <!-- note
-I would like to introduce some of ESM's rules.
+I would like to introduce some of ESM rules.
 -->

 ## Rules